MSri95/alphabet_cardinality/README.md

 - repetition: specifies repetition number of the alphabet expansion (not the total number of repetitions)
 - type-of-random-adaptive-walk: greedy or equal
 - landscape: landscape file: map_ParE2.tsv or map_ParE3.tsv

+For analysing ParD-ParE landscapes with the number of peaks preserved, use script: growing_alpha_par_samepeaks.jl

 ## 3. For analysing the GB1 landscape: